Sudden arrhythmic death syndrome: History

-Laotian Hmongs were chosen for the study because they had one of the highest sudden death rates in the United States while sleeping.
+Laotian Hmong were chosen for the study because they had one of the highest sudden death rates in the United States while sleeping.
 They were originally from Southern China and the highlands of North Vietnam, Laos, and Thailand.
 The location that was picked for this study was in Ban Vinai in the Loei Province, which is approximately 15 kilometers from the Lao border.
 This study took place between October 1982 and June 1983 as this syndrome became more of a pressing issue.
 Ban Vinai was the location chosen because it had 33,000 refugees in 1982, and the largest number of recorded SADS deaths.
 Because this syndrome was occurring most commonly in those particular men, researchers found it most beneficial and effective to study the populations they migrated from instead of studying victims and populations in the U.S. Because of local religious practices, the Hmong men in Ban Vinai did not receive autopsies.
 Therefore, the only results and research obtained were relating to deaths outside of the local religion or geographical area.

 An interview was arranged with the next of kin who lived with them, witnessed the death, or found the body.
 The interviews were open ended and allowed the person who was next of kin to describe what they witnessed and what preceding events they thought were relevant to the victim's death.
 The interviewers also collected information such as illness history, the circumstances of the death, demographic background, and history of any sleep disturbances.
 A genealogy was then created which included all the relatives and their vital status and/or circumstances of death.